 As Donna Murray-Brown of the Michigan Nonprofit Association and Kyle Caldwell of the Council of Michigan Foundations describe in this piece from our 11 Trends in Philanthropy for 2019 report, many of these worrisome sections are now being reviewed by Congress.
-Download and read the full report, featuring all 11 trends, here.

-When the Tax Cuts and Jobs Act (TCJA) was signed into law December 22, 2017, it was the most comprehensive tax overhaul seen in decades.
+When the Tax Cuts and Jobs Act (TCJA) was signed into law on December 22, 2017, it was the most comprehensive tax overhaul seen in decades.
 The updates, which took effect January 1, 2018, included a range of provisions that affect the way nonprofits identify and calculate their tax liabilities.

 However, the true impact of these changes remains to be seen.
 Many nonprofits and sector advocacy organizations have spent 2018 struggling to understand, explain, and prepare for these changes.
 Whether and how the doubling of the standard deduction will drive down giving by Americans who no longer benefit from itemizing their taxes (and taking advantage of the charitable deduction) remains a question.
-And whether the TCJA will continue in its current from through 2019 is still unclear.
+And whether the TCJA will continue in its current form through 2019 is still unclear.

 Two new unrelated business income tax (UBIT) sections in particular are driving up administrative expenses and eating up time as nonprofits attempt to understand their implications.
 Subsection 512(a)(6) of the Internal Revenue Code (a new trade or business tax) and Subsection 512(a)(7) (a new transportation tax on parking and travel benefits) are forcing nonprofits to reexamine assets and policies alike.
 Many do not have the in-house expertise to conduct these reviews and are forced to spend resources hiring outside help.